jimhigson/oboe.js/writing/main/5_Implementation.md

 Automated testing
 -----------------

 ![**The test pyramid**.
-Relying on the assumption that verification of small parts provides a solid base from which to compose system-level behaviours.
-A Lot of testing is done on the low-level components of the system, less on the component level and less still on a whole-system level where only smoke tests are provided.
+A Lot of testing is done on the low-level components of the system, less on the component level and less still on a whole-system level.
 \label{testpyramid}](images/testPyramid.png)

 The testing itself is a non-trivial undertaking with 80% of code written